jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

             return tweet
 ```

-Connect this right away to the main Flask app:
+Connect this right away to the main Flask app, and don't forget to clean `Blueprint`.
+Here is the file content now:

 ```python
 # app/__init__.py